nledford/Pi-Hole-VPS-Tutorial/README.md

 INTERFACE=eth0                      # Set to the main interface on your VPS
 ```

+Not every VPS provider will have `eth0` as the main interface. **Vultr**, for example, commonly has `ens3` as the main interface.
 If you don't know what the main interface on your VPS, you can quickly find it using `ip`:

 ```console
 ip route | grep default